 Ambong-Ambong Rainforest Retreat was designed around its natural surrounds, disturbing as little as possible.
 There are two two-bedroom chalets and six individual studios available.
 Looking out the tall windows into the rainforest canopy guests can observe monkeys, birds and other wildlife going about their daily routines in the upper branches of the trees.
 Nature lovers will adore the serenity...
 Read our full review of Ambong-Ambong Rainforest Retreat.

 La Pari Pari is a popular haven for those seeking the quiet respite of laidback Pantai Tengah.
 Although located slightly inland from the main thoroughfare, they are just a 15-minute walk from the seaside as well as the livelier Pantai Cenang scene.
 La Pari Pari’s 1.5 acre tropical setting is worth dodging the odd mud puddle to reach.
-Poolside bungalows work for us!
-Bringing a touch of the...
+Bringing a touch of the ethereal to the island of...
 Read our full review of La Pari-Pari.

 Villa Molek Langkawi Resort, Langkawi consists of 12 private villas plus one traditional Malay house located just off a quiet stretch of Jalan Teluk Baru, behind L'Osteria Restaurant.
 The villas each offer an air-con bedroom, shower and bathroom, kitchenettes with refrigerator, as well as a living-dining area and private terrace.
 The intimate grounds are relaxing and very quiet; the...
 Read our full review of Villa Molek Langkawi Resort.